Emilia and Linda of London-based blog The Ballet Bag give us six key facts about Wayne McGregor’s electrifying breakthrough work.

 Chroma made its world premiere in 2006 to great acclaim.
 The collaboration between Pawson, Talbot and lighting designer Lucy Carter was hailed as a success.
 Unique among McGregor’s commissions for The Royal Ballet, given that it was performed completely off-pointe, the ballet won the 2007 Laurence Olivier Award for Best Dance Production in the UK.
 The original cast featured some highly individual roles and surprising pairings.
 There were the pencil-drawn lines of Alina Cojocaru and Edward Watson, clarity of movement and speed from Tamara Rojo and Steven McRae, plus an exquisite, more classical duet for Sarah Lamb and Federico Bonelli.
 Since then, new casts have been making these roles their own and continuing to explore the piece, which is at its most involving when all dancers meet, finding a way to co-exist within the confines of the Zen-like space.

 Chroma has been very successful not only because of its ideal mix of design, music and choreography, but because of its potential to challenge preconceptions about both ballet and abstract dance pieces, bringing together two different sets of audiences.
-Since its premiere, the ballet has been revived three times at The Royal Ballet, and has been taken on tour to China (2008), North America (2009), Cuba (2009) and Taipei (2011).
-It has also been staged at the National Ballet of Canada (2010), San Francisco Ballet (2011), the Bolshoi Ballet (2011) and Alvin Ailey American Dance Theater (2013).
+Since its premiere, the ballet has been revived several times at The Royal Ballet, and has been taken on tour to China, North America, Cuba and Taipei.
+It has also been staged at The Australian Ballet (2014), the National Ballet of Canada (2010), San Francisco Ballet (2011), the Bolshoi Ballet (2011) and Alvin Ailey American Dance Theater (2013).

-This April, The Australian Ballet becomes the seventh company in the world to perform this modern classic.
-Several seasons and many companies later, this Wayne McGregor masterpiece of sharp contrasts, and of contemporary relevance inspired by architecture, still retains the power to mesmerise and to engage.
+Several seasons and many companies later, this Wayne McGregor masterpiece of sharp contrasts and contemporary relevance still retains the power to mesmerise and to engage.

-See Chroma as part of our upcoming mixed bill – opens in Sydney on 29 April, in Melbourne on 6 June.
-Tickets here
+See Chroma as part of our upcoming contemporary bill Volt in 2020.